velixo/studying/README.md

 - Make compatible with all operating systems
 - Writing numbers after "återgå till plugget?" should make next study session that many minutes long
 - Clear console when script started
+- Add so if studying not ended when keyboard interrupt recieved, ask for comment
+- readLog.py: two options: <--view tag [filter]>